learn-co-students/ttt-8-turn-ruby-intro-000/README.md

 4. If the move is invalid, ask for a new move until a valid move is received.
 5. Display the board after the valid move has been made.

 All these procedures will be wrapped into our `#turn` method.
-However, the majority of the logic for these procedures will be defined and encapsulated in individual methods (some of which you may have built previousy).
+However, the majority of the logic for these procedures will be defined and encapsulated in individual methods (some of which you may have built previously).

 You can imagine the pseudocode for the `#turn` method: